amirzia/amirzia.github.io/index.md

 # About

-I am a Software Engineer at Nokia.
-Prior to this role, I earned my MSc in Complex Systems from **Aalto University**'s [Department of Computer Science](https://www.aalto.fi/en/department-of-computer-science) and my BSc in Computer Engineering from **Sharif University of Technology**'s [Computer Engineering Department](https://ce.sharif.edu/).
+Hi!
+I am a first-year PhD student in Computer Science at the [City University of New York](https://www.gc.cuny.edu/computer-science), advised by Prof. [Jonathan Gryak](https://idsl.gryak.org/).
+Prior to that I worked as a Software Engineer at [Nokia](https://www.nokia.com).
+I earned my MSc in Complex Systems from **Aalto University**'s [Department of Computer Science](https://www.aalto.fi/en/department-of-computer-science) and my BSc in Computer Engineering from **Sharif University of Technology**'s [Computer Engineering Department](https://ce.sharif.edu/).

 Research Interests:
+- Dynamical Systems
 - Deep Learning
 - AI in Healthcare
-- Computational Social Science

 # News

-- **[Jul 2024]** Stay tuned!
+- **[Jan 2025]** I am thrilled to start my PhD in Computer Sience at CUNY, supervised by Prof. [Jonathan Gryak](https://idsl.gryak.org/)!

 # Publications